 Summary Overview

 A key strategy for returning to work is claiming Parental Leave Pay on weekends.
 You can claim PPL for any day that you do not work.
 If you return to work full-time during the week, you can claim your remaining PPL days on weekends.
-This lets you receive your full salary and still draw down on your PPL entitlement, as long as you do not perform work on those weekend days.
+However, under Section 108(1C) of the Paid Parental Leave Act, an employee claiming flexible days on a weekend will have their Employer Determination instantly revoked for those days.
+This fractures the standard payroll cycle and requires the parent to manage claims directly with Centrelink rather than receiving them in their normal pay packet.

 Key Requirements: